-How Much Money Do You Need to Buy Mutual Funds?
+How Much Money Do You Need to Invest in Mutual Funds?

-So you've decided to buy a mutual fund.
-How much money do you have?
+So you've decided to buy a mutual fund, but how much do you need to get started investing and what are the minimum investment amounts?
 In many cases, you'll need thousands of dollars to buy mutual funds.
 But there are a few exceptions where investors can get started investing with mutual funds for $100.

 The exact amount for the minimum initial purchase will primarily depend upon the mutual fund company.